Everything You Must Know About Church Security – A Comprehensive Guide

 3. Church security team

 Your security team must be physically and mentally capable of serving on the team and be willing to help in tense situations.
 Security team members must be competent and self-controlled.
-These individuals will be expected to think fast in the moment.
+These individuals will be expected to think fast in a crisis.
 The church and its congregation must be able to rely on team members to make the right choices to keep people safe and help the church fulfill its mission.

 After orientation, the team will attend regular meetings held by the director to go over plans and protocols.
 Security team members are expected to understand lockdowns, evacuations, and medical emergency responses.